bcgov/diputils/README.md

 Utilities to support the [**Data Innovation Program** (DIP)](https://www2.gov.bc.ca/gov/content/data/about-data-management/data-innovation-program).
 Generally Windows, Mac and Linux environments supported, some aspects may be specific to Windows, Cygwin, or require POPDATA SRE to run

 ## Features
-This package presently supports several big-data friendly operations for tabular data, due to [roperties of data in DIP environment
+This package presently supports several big-data friendly operations for tabular data, due to properties of data in DIP environment
 * **Fixed width format** w data dictionary or header file specifying field names and widths
 * Using DIP metadata, some of which are avail. from BC Data Catalogue
 * Quite large, potentially **up to tens of GB per file**